tommasomarzi/Competitive-Lotka-Volterra/README.md

 where *r<sub>i</sub>* > 0 is the growth rate of the species *i* and *&alpha;<sub>ij</sub>* >= 0 is the element of the interaction matrix *&alpha;* which quantifies the effect of the species *j* on the species *i* (conventionally *&alpha;<sub>ii</sub>* = 1).
 The evolution of each species is bounded between 0 and 1 with respect to its own carrying capacity.

+This model is numerically solved by using the [Runge-Kutta 4 algorithm](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods#The_Runge%E2%80%93Kutta_method)).

 For references regarding the chaotic dynamics or attractor phenomena that this model can exhibit, check the [Wikipedia page](https://en.wikipedia.org/wiki/Competitive_Lotka%E2%80%93Volterra_equations#Possible_dynamics).

 ## The Agent-Based model